 No. The degree earned is the same as on-campus students earn, and neither the diploma, nor the transcript say that the program was completed online.

 The program is fully accredited because it is a graduate program offered through the University of Florida.
-As such, the program must meet the same set of standards as all over graduate programs at UF, whether online or on campus.
+As such, the program must meet the same set of standards as all other graduate programs at UF, whether online or on campus.
 The University of Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges.The College of Pharmacy’s PharmD program is also accredited by the Accreditation Council for Pharmacy Education (ACPE), which is the national agency for the accreditation of professional degree programs in pharmacy and providers of continuing pharmacy education.
 ACPE accreditation standards apply only to professional programs that train students to become pharmacists; it does not offer any accreditation standards for graduate pharmacy programs like the online MS in Pharmacy program.

 The degree is a Master of Science in Pharmacy, Major in Pharmaceutical Sciences, Concentration in Pharmaceutical Outcomes and Policy.
 Provided that you complete all required courses in your chosen focus area, you will also earn a graduate certificate in that area.
 Your official UF transcript will show both of these credentials.

 Class size varies a great deal in the program.
 The initial class that most students take, called POP Foundations, will likely be the largest class that you will take, since virtually all starting students begin there.
 There can be as many as 50 or 60 students in that virtual classroom.
 After completion of Foundations, class sizes are much smaller, since students are branching out and completing classes in whichever order they’d like.
 Some classes have enrollments as small as 8 or 10 students.